The idea for the ban originally came from a Citizens' Assembly.

 Despite urgent calls from campaigners, France is unlikely to impose a total ban on jets.

-Government spokesman Olivier Véran reaffirmed today that it is "obviously not a question of banning them", given their important role in the economy.
+Government spokesman Olivier Véran reaffirmed earlier this year that it is "obviously not a question of banning them", given their important role in the economy.
 But “the French should not have to feel as if it’s always the same people who are being asked to make efforts".